Microlensing of long-duration gravitational wave signals originating from Galactic sources

 \section{Simulation Parameters}

 For the {\tdfstat} simulations, we chose three narrow-banded time series data, with the lower edge of the band frequency at 10 Hz, 100 Hz, and 1000 Hz.
 The width of the narrow band is set to 1 Hz.
 The {\tdfstat} implementation works with internal unit of frequency within the band in the $[0,\,\pi]$ range.
 The injected signal's frequency is set to 1 radian in the internal frequency unit, which corresponds to 0.31830988 Hz; the frequency spin-down $\dot{f}$ is set to zero.
 The simulated CW signals strain amplitude is set to $h_{\mathrm{o}}=10^{-25}$.
 The right ascension $\alpha$, and declination $\delta$, for the unlensed and lensed signals are $266.42 ^{\circ}$ and $-29^{\circ}$, respectively, which points towards the Galactic center.
 The wobble and polarization angles are both zero.
 Four lens masses $\ml$ = $10 \; M_\odot, 10^2 \; M_\odot$, $10^3 \; M_\odot$ and $10^4 \; M_\odot$ are selected from the range of $1 \; M_\odot$ to $10^6 \; M_\odot$.
-These combinations of frequencies and lens masses provide a broader overview of the feasibility of observing lensing patterns based on the {\tdfstat} analysis.
+These combinations of frequencies and lens masses provide a broader overview for studying the effect of microlensing, and resulting lensing patterns on the CW parameter space with the {\tdfstat} analysis.